-- 1. Click Transfer Files in the navigation frame. - 2.
-Click the Browse button. - 3.
-Navigate to the .pkt or .pkc file you want to update.
+- 1. In the navigation frame, click Transfer Files. - 2.
+Click Browse. - 3.
+Navigate to the PKT or PKC file you want to update.

 Note: When you transfer (or flash) the main application packet, you must also flash the remote graphics packet separately.